Ipriflavone

 What is the recommended dosage of Ipriflavone?

-The clinically studied dose for Ipriflavone is 600 mg/day in three divided doses (200 mg TID with meals).
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 600 mg/day in three divided doses (200 mg TID with meals) Always follow the product label and check with a healthcare provider for personal advice.